CindyMcC/kickstarter-analysis/README.md

 ## Analysis and Challenges
 ### Analysis of Outcomes Based on Launch Date
 Funding campaigns started in May, June, or July had the highest chance of a successful outcome.
 May had the highest number of launches and successes.
 November and December had the fewest total new launches and January had the most canceled.
-An overview of the analysis can be found [here.] (resources/Theater_Outcomes_vs_Launch.png)
+An overview of the analysis can be found ![here] (resources/Theater_Outcomes_vs_Launch.png).
 The data combined all campaigns with a parent type of theater, not considering the subcategory type or the goal amount.
 Therefore, a project with a $1000 goal has the same final weight as one with a $100,000 goal.
 An analysis based on launch date and funding amount may provide a clearer picture of successful timeframes for smaller or larger projects.

 ### Analysis of Outcomes Based on Goals